Creamy and delicious are the two perfect words to explain this slow cooker custard recipe.

 - Whisk together the eggs, vanilla, and sugar.
 Once combined, slowly whisk in the milk.

-- Lightly grease each ramekin with butter or spray oil, then pour in the custard mixture.
+- Lightly grease each ramekin with butter, then pour in the custard mixture.

 - Cover each of the ramekins with foil.

 - Place one of the following into the slow cooker: wire rack, foil balls, metal rings or something similar.